leigholiver/nydus/README.md

 ---

 ## Creating plugins
-A plugin is a python create a class extending `support.plugins.NydusPlugin` and put it in your `plugins` folder.
+Create a class extending `support.plugins.NydusPlugin` and put it in your `plugins` folder.
 Nydus will call functions on your plugin when the state of the SC2 client api changes.
 There are a couple of dummy plugins in the `examples` folder you can use as a starting point, along with the included plugins, but here is the most bare bones example:

 ```python
 # plugins/CoolPlugin.py